bjpicciano/SWEN-444-Subtitle-Extension/README.md

 - ```npm start```

 # Adding the extension to chrome
-refer to google chrome's [getting started page](https://developer.chrome.com/extensions/getstarted) for more information
+Refer to google chrome's [getting started page](https://developer.chrome.com/extensions/getstarted) for more information
 1. Open the Extension Management page by navigating to chrome://extensions.
 2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-3. Click the LOAD UNPACKED button and select the extension directory.
+3. Click the LOAD UNPACKED button and select the extension directory of this project.

 # Data structure
 ## captions.json